 Even though Gwen didn't know the history behind that creepy old house, she knew there was something wrong about it.
 It made goosebumps appear on her arms even now as she was nowhere near it.
 Which overall just added more to the reason on why people should ignore that damn house.

 Derry's diner was a quaint little restaurant.
 It was a typical hangout place for people her and her brother's age.
-Normally around dinner time though it was more of a scene for teenagers and adults.
-The younger kids hanging out somewhere else―or mostly likely already inside their homes.
+Normally around dinner time it was more of a scene for teenagers and adults.
+The younger kids were now hanging out somewhere else―or mostly likely already inside their homes.

 This time she would only need a table that would fit two people.
 In Gwen's mind a booth seating would be perfect.
-As she made her way through the diner to find the perfect table, the song, Voices Carry by 'Til Tuesday was playing throughout the restaurant.
-Gwen nodded her head to the song, unable to help herself.
+As she made her way through the diner to find the perfect table, the song Voices Carry by 'Til Tuesday was playing throughout the restaurant.
+Gwen nodded her head to the song unable to help herself.
 Music always made the energy she had inside double up.
-Getting a hold of herself though, she continued on with her search.
+Getting a hold of herself, she continued on with her search.
 It was the booth near the back of the diner that caught her interest.
 Delighted that it was unused and clean, she decided to sit there.
-Gwen sat on the right, since the seat was facing the front of the diner.
-Making it easier for her to see when Chase arrived and there catching his attention would be too.
+Gwen sat on the right since the seat was facing the front of the diner.
+Making it easier for her to see when Chase arrived and therefore catching his attention would be too.

 "Look at you.
 Oh my God, you look so pretty."

 Gwen right away knew who this person was.
 Looking towards the direction the voice came from, she gave the person―Rachel Peterson―a smile.
 "Thanks."
 Rachel was older than her.
-She was a senior in high-school.
-She had been working the past couple of years here at the diner to save some money.
-The senior girl came from the more down side of Derry.
+She was a senior in high school.
+She had been working the past couple of years at the diner to save some money.
+The senior girl came from the more downside of Derry.
 And even though she had a scholarship for her future education after she graduated this year, she still needed money to help out with her home life.
 Despite her low income, Rachel was one the most nicest girl's Gwen has known.
 She was pretty too.
 Rachel lived close to Beverly Marsh, another girl who was in the same financial situation as Rachel.
 Only Beverly was a lot younger.
 She was the same age as Richie.
-But Gwen could already tell, even despite the hardships she faced, that the young red haired girl was going to become just as pretty as well.
+But Gwen could already tell that even despite the hardships she faced, the young red haired girl was going to be just as pretty.